Hibs create new domestic crowd record

 Hibernian attracted a new record crowd for a domestic women's fixture in Scotland as they defeated derby rivals Hearts 3-0 at Easter Road.

-The attendance of 5,512 for Hibs' first domestic game at the Leith stadium more than doubles the women's side's previous club record.
+The attendance of 5,512 for Hibs' first Edinburgh derby at the Leith stadium more than doubles the women's side's previous club record.

 Hibs move up two places to third in the SWPL1 table.